 4. Review suppliers’ commitments to CSPO and ensure that they are in line with your policy requirements.

 Records of all your suppliers’ and manufacturers’ policies and commitments relating to palm oil should be collated and maintained, updating them as and when new companies are brought into your procurement.
 Include this information in the same simple table used for step 2.
-We suggest you use the list of RSPO members with time-bound commitments on CSPO as a starting point, and if in doubt contact your suppliers directly.

 5. Change suppliers.